OCA/e-commerce/website_sale_attribute_filter_category/README.rst

 This module extends the functionality of website sale module to allow to group product attributes filter by their categories.
+Also you can select if you want display folded or un folded category in website attribute's filter.

 **Table of contents**